descholar-ceo/awesome-market/README.md

 STRIPE_SECRET_KEY=your_stripe_secret_key
 STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret
 ```
+4. **Enable Stripe Connect**
+Enabling this stripe configuration will make it possible for sellers to receive their payouts
+- Log in to your Stripe Dashboard.
+- Navigate to Settings > Connect.
+- Click on Get started with Connect and follow the instructions to enable Stripe Connect for your account.
+- **Platform branding:** Customize the branding for your connected accounts to match your platform's branding.

 #### Migrations
 ##### Creating an empty migration file
 1. Before creating a migration, you need to be using the same node-version specified by the project.
 To do that, open a terminal, navigate to `awesome-market` directory and run the following command: